ecmwf/anemoi-inference/docs/usage/environment.rst

 .. important::

-   As ``anemoi`` is still in active development, it is recommended to at least use the same version of the above ``anemoi`` packages as those used during training.
+   As ``anemoi`` is still in active development, it is recommended to use the same version of the above ``anemoi`` packages as those used during training.

 .. tip::